 This is one purchase many parents take lightly, but really shouldn’t.
-We researched more than 65 brands of baby soaps before narrowing the search to five products for testing, all over the course of more than 30 hours of research and a week of testing, and Earth Mama Angel Baby Shampoo came out on top.
-While many people believe that scent or cleaning power is the most important thing to look for in a baby shampoo, our research revealed an important category to consider: safety—that is, the lack of potentially harmful chemicals.
+We researched over 65 brands of baby soaps before narrowing the search to five products for testing.
+The entire process encompassed more than 30 hours of research and a week of testing.

-I spoke to experts at the Environmental Working Group (EWG) and GoodGuide to learn more about how products are rated for safety and searched both group’s databases for each of the 65 products for safety.
+I spoke to experts at the GoodGuide to learn more about how products are rated for safety and searched both group’s databases for each of the 65 products for safety.
 Before a product could move on, it had to pass the safety-rating test.
 I took the top contenders and tested them on two small, filthy children.
-After all of that, I was able to determine that Earth Mama Angel Baby Shampoo is the best pick for most babies.
+After all of that, I was able to determine that Earth Mama Angel Baby Shampoo is the best baby shampoo and wash for most babies.

-A quick—but important—reminder to new parents: never, ever, leave a baby in the tub alone.
+A quick but important reminder to new parents: never, ever, leave a baby in the tub alone.
 Not even in an inch or two of water.
-If it’s your baby’s first bath, you may want to enlist your partner’s help with the bath—babies are slippery when wet!
-My personal tip is to make sure you have all of your supplies ready, within arm’s reach, so you can remain with your baby at all times.
+If it’s your baby’s first bath, you may want to enlist your partner’s help with the bath—-babies are slippery when wet!
+My personal tip is to make sure you have all of your supplies ready and within arm’s reach so you can remain with your baby at all times.

 Who Needs Baby Wash/Shampoo?

-Technically, newborns don’t usually need soap or shampoo (more on that, below).
-However, most parents will want a gentle soap once their baby is moving around and can get into things (and really get messy).
-Our pick is safe for newborns, so it’s up to you when you decide your baby is dirty enough to need a wash or shampoo.
+Technically, newborns don’t usually need soap or shampoo (more on that below).
+However, most parents will want a gentle soap once their baby is moving around and can get into things and really get messy.
+Our pick is safe for newborns though, so it’s up to you when you decide your baby is dirty enough to need a wash or shampoo.

-Here’s a shocker: Did you know that soaps and shampoo—even those made and marketed for infants—contain ingredients that can have long-term, harmful effects on children?
+Here’s a shocker: Did you know that soaps and shampoo—-even those made and marketed for infants—-can contain ingredients that can have long-term, harmful effects on children?
 What your mother used may not be what’s best today.
 In fact, the ingredients may not even be the same.

-Expert after expert we talked to said that your baby’s health is the No. 1 thing parents should consider when choosing a baby soap.
-With that, we put safety at the top of our criteria and looked for soaps free of harmful chemicals, added perfumes, and unnecessary dyes.
-We’re not anti-chemical—everything is, after all, some sort of chemical!—but we err towards products that are as gentle and known-safe as we can find.
+Expert after expert we talked to said that your baby’s health is the number 1 thing parents should consider when choosing a baby soap.
+With that in mind, we put safety at the top of our criteria for determining the best baby shampoo and looked for soaps free of harmful chemicals, added perfumes, and unnecessary dyes.
+We’re not anti-chemical—everything is, after all, some sort of chemical!
+However we err towards products that are as gentle and as safe as we can find.

-Expert after expert we talked to said that your baby’s health is the No. 1 thing parents should consider when choosing a baby soap.
+Expert after expert we talked to said that your baby’s health is the number 1 thing parents should consider when choosing a baby soap.